jeftadlvw/git-nest/README.md

 - `git-test`: test git integration
 - `debug`: echo project root directory and other Makefile variables

+## Roadmap
+We are working on it.
+We have many ideas and much room for improvements.
+We'll structure and prioritize our internal list before releasing it to the public.

 ## Contributing
 Reviewing and accepting contributions is temporarily suspended until the project's foundation is established.
 More information will follow soon.
+Issues and bugs however are welcome!